 Herbal Tea and Rooibos Tea: Do They Contain Less Caffeine?

 In general, herbal tea and rooibos tea contain less caffeine.
-In fact, many herbal teas are caffeine free.
+Herbal infusions, which are made from herbs, fruits, or flowers rather than tea leaves, are naturally caffeine-free.
+In fact, Most herbal teas (tisanes) are naturally caffeine-free, as they are not derived from Camellia sinensis..
 Rooibos tea, in particular, is completely caffeine-free, making it a great choice for those wanting to reduce their caffeine intake.

 Decoding Myths: Do All Teas Contain Caffeine?